Payment systems

 To install Venmo, you need to be an Android or iOS device user.
 Currently, there is no Windows app available.

-Zelle is already integrated into more than 2,000 banking apps.
+Zelle, however, is already built into over 2,000 banking apps.
 All you have to do to check whether it works with your bank or credit union is search for its name on the official website’s list.
-You can also download a separate Zelle app for Android or iOS.
+You can also download a separate Zelle app for Android or iOS if needed.

 Customer Service

-Both Zelle and Venmo have customer service teams that you can contact in different ways if you have questions or issues.
+Both Zelle and Venmo offer customer support that you can contact in different ways if you have questions or issues.

 When using the Venmo app, you can go to the “Get Help” section and use a chat.
 In a browser, you can also go to the Venmo Help Center to fill out a form.
 Another option you have is to call (855) 812-4430 from 8 AM to 8 PM CT every day.